vantuan88291/flutter_bloc_modular/README.md

 ## Getting Started

+# install plugin Flutter Inlt to android studio and then:

+- Tools -> Flutter Inlt -> Init

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: